A hockey fan spotted a staffer's suspicious mole from the stands, saving his life

 While Hamilton later said he initially "didn't give her the time of day," he asked his wife to take a look the next morning and she noted its weird shape.
 The team physician also didn't like the look of the mole, and removed it within days.
 A biopsy revealed malignant melanoma in situ 2, meaning the cancer was only on the outer layer of the skin — and was detected before it could become even more dangerous.

-"She didn't take me out of a burning car like the big stories, but she took me out of a slow fire, and then words out of the doctor's mouth where if I ignored that for four to five years, I wouldn't be here," he said at a press conference on Saturday.
+"She didn't take me out of a burning car like the big stories, but she took me out of a slow fire.
+And the words out of the doctor's mouth were, if I ignored that for four to five years I wouldn't be here," he said at a press conference on Saturday.

 Hamilton wanted to thank the person who had set the chain of events in motion, but didn't know her identity.
 So the Canucks posted a call-out on social media on Saturday, asking hockey fans to help Hamilton connect with "the woman he considers his hero."